bpiwowar/papercite/readme.txt

 == Frequently Asked Questions ==

+= Where is the documentation? =

+The documentation is now bundled with the plug-in.
+Go to the plug-in list page in the WordPress dashboard, and click on the documentation link.

 = How can I edit my bibtex files? =

 If your file is local to the blog installation, you have two options: